Varun-Patkar/PaperIOCloneVarunPatkar/WorkLogs.md

   - Implemented an infinite trail system:
     - The trail continuously follows the player's movement.
     - Need to add functionality to reset the trail when it intersects itself, similar to the classic snake game mechanic.
 Have added function in store to reset.

 ---

+## 26th Feb 2025

+- **UI and Trail Logic Improvements:**
+  - Added responsiveness to the play button for better user interaction.
+  - Adjusted the minimap to be more accessible on smaller devices.
+  - Enhanced trail logic:
+    - Implemented functionality to reset the trail upon intersection, triggering a game over state.

+---